 Hi!
 Welcome to the Laboratory for Basic Plasma Physics Research here at USD!
 Below you will find links to descriptions of the plasma state of matter (the hottest state of matter in the universe :) and to readings and resources that will help you see what's going on our lab.

-My current research interests are these: basic plasma physics, low temperature plasma physics, the physics of sheath formation, ion dynamics in the plasma boundary layer, plasma diagnostics, laser-induced fluorescence, and the use of tunable diode lasers for ion dynamics diagnostics.
+My current research interests are these: basic plasma physics, low temperature plasma physics, the physics of sheath formation, ion dynamics in the plasma boundary layer, plasma-wall interactions, plasma diagnostics, laser-induced fluorescence, and the use of tunable diode lasers for ion dynamics diagnostics.
 My research work has been supported by the National Science Foundation and the US Dept. of Energy from 1997-2001, and from 2003 to the present.
 I have an ongoing collaboration with Dr. Noah Hershkowitz at the University of Wisconsin-Madison, in the College of Engineering, department of Engineering Physics.
 I also do work in area of the design of lower division and upper division physics laboratory experiments, and in the exploration of relationships between Science and Faith.

 Some recent graduates and collaborators at USD.
 Tim Welsh ('14--BS/BA Engineering, BA Physics), and Chris Yip ('14 BA Physics, BA Computer Science)